• Legal structure in plain terms

 Strong signals:

-Read our guide on how to choose a business structure in this resource hub for comparisons.
+Read our guide on how to choose a business structure for comparisons, including what is a business entity for a broader overview of entity types.

 Banking and bookkeeping best practices